svendahlstrand/plugin-magic-preview/README.md

 After installing the plug-in, you should have a new page at `/magic/` within a few minutes.
 So, for example, if your blog is at https://example.com/, the address is https://example.com/magic/.

 1. Go to that page.
 2. Start typing and hit 🔍 *Preview* when you're ready.
+3. The preview opens in a new tab.
+Detach it to a separate window and put it side-by-side with the editor to see it update as you type.
 Have fun!

+**Pro tip:** [Split View](https://support.apple.com/en-us/HT204948) in macOS works great with Magic Preview.
+The browser [Arc](https://arc.net) has a similar feature and your browser or operating system might have one as well.

 ### Having troubles?